 Just Because You Don’t Think About Tomorrow Doesn’t Mean It Won’t Come

 Most students are not aware that they can either carry tax credits forward to a time when they can use them to their full advantage (likely the first year they work full-time) or they can choose to allow their parents to use them.
 Since parents are often in fairly high tax brackets, it often makes the most sense from a purely financial standpoint to allow them to use the tax credits (especially if they are cool enough to cut you in on a share of the savings in return for helping them out).
 Personally, I still have banked credits from my last couple years in school, and that is after I allowed my parents to use them for my first three years.
 Because of that, I’m looking forward to a pretty juicy return this go around.

 Tax Tips For Your Student Tax Return

 Really, taxes aren’t that hard guys.
 Take a quick look at the student tax return tips I wrote for last year.
 For an hour or two of work, you can fully understand your tax situation and produce your own student tax return.
-J.B. and I both used TurboTax last year and found it very user-friendly.
-This year we decided to get a professional to take a look at our situation due to the fact we were a little nervous about taking on the new situation created by our foray into the small business world.
+Justin and I both used TurboTax when we were in school and found it very user-friendly.
+Eventually, we decided to get a professional to take a look at our situation due to the fact we were a little nervous about taking on the new situation created by our foray into the small business world.
 There is something empowering that comes with knowing a little bit about how the tax system works, and there is definitely nothing wrong with a little extra money in your pocket for end-of-exam party days.
 Break out your dad’s beer and celebrate good times!